-Briefing sessions advise the family of their responsibility to give the owner and the HA proper written notice of any intent to move.
-All families will be notified of the advantages to moving to areas with low poverty areas.
+Briefing sessions advise the family of their responsibility to give the owner and THA proper written notice of any intent to move.
+All families will be notified of the advantages of moving to areas with low poverty.

-The family must give the owner the required number of days written notice of intent to vacate specified in the lease and must give a copy to the HA simultaneously.
+The family must give the owner the required number of days in writing of intent to vacate specified in the lease and must give a copy to THA simultaneously.